oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_developer.md

-# Customizing Interactive Report as a Developer
+# Customize Interactive Report as a Developer

 ## Introduction